muhamedlabs/Muhamed_Drive/README_EN.md

 - **Smart Sync** – partial file synchronization: you see all files in your file explorer, but they only take up space in the cloud.
 Only the files you open are downloaded.
 Save up to 90% of local disk space.

 - **WebDAV + Rclone compatibility** – mount Muhamed Drive as a network drive or use it for automated server backups.

-- **Online editing of 3D models and CAD drawings** – without installing heavy software, directly in your browser.

-> 🚀 Upcoming: integration with neural networks for generating text, images, and video subtitles directly within the cloud.

 ---